openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-virtuozzo.rst

 Virtuozzo
 =========

-Virtuozzo, or its community edition OpenVZ, provides both types of
+Virtuozzo 7.0.0 (or newer), or its community edition OpenVZ, provides both types of virtualization: Kernel Virtual Machines and OS Containers.
-virtualization: Kernel Virtual Machines and OS Containers.
 The type of instance to span is chosen depending on the ``hw_vm_type`` property of an image.

 .. note::